Inria-Empenn/narps_open_pipelines/README.md

 To get the pipelines running, please follow the installation steps in [INSTALL.md](/INSTALL.md)

 ## Getting started
-If you are interested in using the codebase to run the pipelines, see the [user documentation].
+If you are interested in using the codebase to run the pipelines, see the [user documentation (work-in-progress)].

 ## References